Lennox Lewis: Lewis vs. Holyfield II

-Reign as undisputed heavyweight champion
+First reign as unified heavyweight champion

 After Lewis defeated Holyfield the WBA ordered Lewis to defend the title against John Ruiz of Chelsea, Massachusetts, who was then an obscure Don King fighter who had been made the WBA's number one-ranked contender.
 The WBA gave permission for Lewis to fight his WBC mandatory Michael Grant first if he would fight Ruiz next, to which Lewis agreed.
 Opposed to this, King challenged this decision in court on the basis of a clause in the Lewis-Holyfield rematch contract that said Lewis's first bout as undisputed champion would be against the WBA's number one contender.
 Lewis was therefore to be stripped of his WBA belt if he fought Grant first.
 It was because of this that the WBA instated its "Super Champion" title, giving unified titleholders who also hold a WBA belt more time to defend against mandatory challengers.

 Lewis proceeded to fight the 203 cm (6 foot 7 inch) American Michael Grant, whom he considered the best contender available.
 He successfully defended his WBC, IBO and IBF titles against Grant with a second-round knockout victory in Madison Square Garden in April 2000.

 Later that same year, Lewis knocked out South African Francois Botha in two rounds in London, before winning a 12-round decision against New Zealander and IBF mandatory opponent, David Tua in Las Vegas.

-Lewis vs Rahman
+Lewis vs. Rahman

-Loss to Rahman (Thunder in Africa)

 On 21 April 2001, Lewis was knocked out by 20-to-1 underdog Hasim Rahman in a bout at Carnival City Casino in South Africa.
-The main event actually took place on Sunday 22 April 2001 at 05:00 local time in order to accommodate HBOs significant United States-based audience at a reasonable hour on the Saturday night.
+The main event actually took place on Sunday 22 April 2001 at 05:00 local time in order to accommodate HBOs significant United States–based audience at a reasonable hour on the Saturday night.
 Before the bout, Lewis had a role in the film Ocean's Eleven in which he "boxed" against Wladimir Klitschko.

+Second reign as unified heavyweight champion

 Lewis vs. Rahman II

 Lewis immediately sought a rematch with the new champion; Rahman, however, now being promoted by Don King, tried to secure another opponent for his inaugural title defence.
 Lewis took Rahman to court to honour the rematch clause in their contract.
 Rahman was ordered to honour the clause and give Lewis a rematch in his first title defence.
 While promoting the rematch with Rahman on ESPN's Up Close, the fighters got into a brawl similar to the one between Muhammad Ali and Joe Frazier in front of Howard Cosell on Wide World of Sports.
 Lewis regained the title on 17 November by outclassing and then knocking out Hasim Rahman in the fourth round of their rematch.